slangenbach/notes/async_python.md

 - If `daemon=True` the thread runs in the background and is immediately shut down if the main process shuts down (without any clean up)
 - If we want to wait for all threads to finish, use need to join them via `t.join()`
 - We may use a dedicated cancellation thread to check for signals to cancel all active threads, by first checking if any thread is alive, joining on them with a small wait time, and then checking if the cancellation thread is alive
-- An alternative to using the threading module directory is to use [ThreadPoolExecutor][9] instead
+- An alternative to using the threading module directly is to use [ThreadPoolExecutor][9] instead

 ### Thread Safety